Victorian Railways S class: History

-The S class locomotives were built to speed up principal expresses and eliminate double-heading of these services by their A2 class 4-6-0 predecessors.
+The S class locomotives were built to speed up principal express services, and to eliminate double-heading of services by their A2 class 4-6-0 predecessors.
 Although designed for normal operation at 70 mph, they were credited as being capable of 90 mph.

-They were the final design of the Victorian Railways' Chief Mechanical Engineer Alfred E Smith, who had been responsible for the highly successful K class 2-8-0 and N class 2-8-2 designs and closely involved with the earlier A2 class 4-6-0, C class 2-8-0, and Dd class 4-6-0 designs.
+They were the final design of the Victorian Railways' Chief Mechanical Engineer Alfred E Smith, who had been responsible for the highly successful K class 2-8-0 and N class 2-8-2 designs, and was closely involved with the earlier A2 class 4-6-0, C class 2-8-0, and Dd class 4-6-0 designs.

 The S class was VR's first three-cylinder locomotive, and Smith's design was influenced by Nigel Gresley's Great Northern Railway A1 class 4-6-2 with its Gresley conjugated valve gear.
-The S class also showed American design influence in its use of a delta trailing truck and bar frames rather than plate frames.
+The S class also displayed some American design influence in its use of bar frames rather than plate frames and the provision of a delta trailing truck.

-Built at Victorian Railways' Newport Workshops, the S class locomotives were, at the time of construction of the first three, the largest locomotives to have been built in Australia, and had the largest boilers to have yet been constructed in the southern hemisphere.
-Another notable design innovation, the incorporation of all three cylinders and the smokebox saddle into a single 5+1/2 LT casting, was the first of its type in the southern hemisphere and one of the largest single castings yet undertaken in Australia.
-This was only possible because a 'set' was placed in the axle of the leading driving wheels, thus allowing all three cylinders to be in the same horizontal plane; this had the added advantage of avoiding many of the middle cylinder problems that beset Gresley's Pacifics.
+Built at the VR's Newport Workshops, the S class locomotives were, at the time of construction of the first three, the largest locomotives to have been built in Australia, and had the largest boilers to have been constructed in the southern hemisphere.
+Another notable design innovation, the incorporation of all three cylinders and the smokebox saddle into a single 5+1/2 LT casting, was the first of its type in the southern hemisphere and one of the largest single castings undertaken in Australia up to that time.
+That was only possible because a "set" was placed in the axle of the leading driving wheels, thus allowing all three cylinders to be in the same horizontal plane.
+That had the added advantage of avoiding many of the middle cylinder problems that beset Gresley's Pacifics.